A-Z Popular Blog Top Search »

 Daily vs Weekly Shopping

-Daily shopping is a common custom in many European cities and Japan to shop for fresh food on a daily basis.
-It is related to city transport norms as many people in large European and Japanese cities take the train, cycle and walk frequently meaning that they typically only shop for a few items at a time.
+Daily shopping is a common custom in Europe and Japan to shop for fresh food on a daily basis.
+This is related to city transport norms as many people in large European and Japanese cities take the train, cycle and walk frequently meaning that they typically only shop for a few items at a time.
 This differs from customs in cities where cars are the predominant form of transportation.
 In North America, it is common to shop for groceries once a week and to purchase a great quantity of items at one time.

 Daily shopping tends to support small neighborhood shops.
 Weekly shopping is most common in cities divided into large residential, industrial and commercial zones.